llopez/js_router/README.md

 ### Introduction:

-This is a Rails Engine.
+This is a Rails Engine for Rails3.

+Map your rails url helpers into javascript functions.

 ### Instalation:

 Add to your Gemfile.

     gem 'js_router', :git => 'git://github.com/llopez/js_router.git'

+### Dependencies:

+This engine uses the yui-compressor gem for compact javascripts.

+    gem install yui-compressor

 ### Setup: